ceford/cefjdemos-data-jdm-user-en/articles/users/user-registration.md

 Configuration setting that allows them to be combined.
 Some sites have small numbers of users created by an Administrator.
 Other sites have so many users that they need to self-register and self-activate their accounts.
-How users register for your site is configured in the Users:
+How users register for your site is configured in the *Users: Options* form.
-Options form.

 ## Allow Self Registration

-User self-registration is disallowed by default in a Joomla 4.
+User self-registration is disallowed by default.
 Any new user must be created by a Manager or Administrator.
-Self-registration can be allowed with some simple changes to the Users: Options form.
+Self-registration can be allowed with some simple changes to the *Users: Options* form.

-- Select **Users **→** Manage** from the Administrator menu.
+- Select **Users → Manage** from the Administrator menu.
-- Select the `Options` button from the Toolbar.
+- Select the *Options* button from the Toolbar.
 - Set **Allow User Registration** to **Yes**.
 - The **New User Registration Group** should be **- Registered -** unless there is good reason for it to be something else.